hyriver/pygeoogc/README.rst

 `ArcGIS RESTful <https://en.wikipedia.org/wiki/Representational_state_transfer>`__,
 `WMS <https://en.wikipedia.org/wiki/Web_Map_Service>`__, and
 `WFS <https://en.wikipedia.org/wiki/Web_Feature_Service>`__.
-It is noted that although all these web service have limits on the number of objects per requests (e.g., 1000 objectIDs for RESTful and 8 million pixels for WMS), PyGeoOGC divides the requests into smaller chunks under-the-hood and then merges the returned responses.
+It is noted that although all these web service have limits on the number of features per requests (e.g., 1000 objectIDs for a RESTful request or 8 million pixels for a WMS request), PyGeoOGC divides the requests into smaller chunks under-the-hood and then merges the returned responses.

 There is also an inventory of URLs for some of these web services in form of a class called ``ServiceURL``.
 These URLs are in three categories: ``ServiceURL().restful``, ``ServiceURL().wms``, and ``ServiceURL().wfs``.
 These URLs provide you with some examples of the services that PyGeoOGC supports.
 All the URLs are read from a YAML file located `here <pygeoogc/static/urls.yml>`_.
-If you had success using PyGeoOGC with a web service please consider adding its URL to this YAML file which is located at ``pygeoogc/static/urls.yml``.
+If you have success using PyGeoOGC with a web service please consider adding its URL to this YAML file which is located at ``pygeoogc/static/urls.yml``.

 There are three main classes:

 * ``ArcGISRESTful``: This class can be instantiated by providing the target layer URL.
   For example, for getting Watershed Boundary Data we can use ``ServiceURL().restful.wbd``.
-  By looking at the web service website (https://hydro.nationalmap.gov/arcgis/rest/services/wbd/MapServer) we see that there are 9 layers; 1 for 2-digit HU (Region), 6 for 12-digit HU (Subregion), and so on.
-We can either pass the base URL or concatenate the target layer number like so ``f"{ServiceURL().restful.wbd}/6"``.
+  By looking at the web service `website <https://hydro.nationalmap.gov/arcgis/rest/services/wbd/MapServer>`_ we see that there are 9 layers.
+For example, 1 for 2-digit HU (Region), 6 for 12-digit HU (Subregion), and so on.
+We can pass the URL to the target layer like this ``f"{ServiceURL().restful.wbd}/6"``.

-  If you want to change the layer you can simply set the ``layer`` property of the class.
+  Another option is to pass the base URL, ``ServiceURL().restful.wbd``, then set the ``layer`` property of the class.
-  Afterward, we can request for the data in two steps.
-First, get the object IDs using ``oids_bygeom`` (within a geometry), ``oids_byfield`` (specific field IDs), or ``oids_bysql`` (any valid SQL 92 WHERE clause) class methods.
-Second, get the actual data using ``get_features`` class method.
-The returned response can be converted into a GeoDataFrame using ``json2geodf`` function from `PyGeoOGC <https://github.com/cheginit/pygeoutils>`__ package.
+  Afterward, we request for the data in two steps.
+First, we need to get the taget object IDs using ``oids_bygeom`` (within a geometry), ``oids_byfield`` (specific field IDs), or ``oids_bysql`` (any valid SQL 92 WHERE clause) class methods.
+Then, we can get the target features using ``get_features`` class method.
+The returned response can be converted into a GeoDataFrame using ``json2geodf`` function from `PyGeoUtils <https://github.com/cheginit/pygeoutils>`__ package.

-* ``WMS``: Instantiation of this class requires at least 3 arguments: service URL, layer(s) name(s), and output format.
+* ``WMS``: Instantiation of this class requires at least 3 arguments: service URL, layer name(s), and output format.
 Additionally, target CRS and the web service version can be provided.
-  Upon instantiation, we could use ``getmap_bybox`` method class to get the raster data within a bounding box.
-The box can be any valid CRS and if it is different from the default EPSG:4326, it should be passed to the function using ``box_crs`` argumnet.
-The service response can be converted into a ``xarray.Dataset`` using ``gtiff2xarray`` function from PyGeoOGC package.
+  Upon instantiation, we could use ``getmap_bybox`` method class to get the target raster data within a bounding box.
+The box can be in any valid CRS and if it is different from the default CRS, EPSG:4326, it should be passed using ``box_crs`` argumnet.
+The service response can be converted into a ``xarray.Dataset`` using ``gtiff2xarray`` function from PyGeoUtils package.

-* ``WFS``: Instantiation of this class is similar to ``WMS`` and the only difference is that only one layer name can be passed.
+* ``WFS``: Instantiation of this class is similar to ``WMS``.
+The only difference is that only one layer name can be passed.
 Upon instantiation there are three ways to get the data:

-  - ``getfeature_bybox``: Get all the features within a bounding box in any valid CRS.
+  - ``getfeature_bybox``: Get all the target features within a bounding box in any valid CRS.
-  - ``getfeature_byid``: Get all the features based on the IDs.
-Note that two arguments should be
-    provided: ``featurename``, and ``featureids``.
+  - ``getfeature_byid``: Get all the target features based on the IDs.
+Note that two arguments should be provided: ``featurename``, and ``featureids``.
 You can get a list of valid feature names using ``get_validnames`` class method.
-  - ``getfeature_byfilter``: Get the data based on a valid `CQL <https://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html>`__ filter.
+  - ``getfeature_byfilter``: Get the data based on any valid `CQL <https://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html>`__ filter.

-  You can convert the returned response to a GeoDataFrame using ``json2geodf`` function from PyGeoOGC package.
+  You can convert the returned response of this function to a GeoDataFrame using ``json2geodf`` function from PyGeoUtils package.

 You can try using PyGeoOGC without installing it on you system by clicking on the binder badge below the PyGeoOGC banner.
 A Jupyter notebook instance with the Hydrodata software stack